TRCStudioDean/GlobalMarketPlus/README.md

 ### Main Features
 - **GlobalMarket**
   - Upload your items on the global market (sell, buy)
+  - Item auction on the global market (bid/auction)
   - Merchandises tax rate (different permission groups have different tax rates)
   - Sell/Buy inventory (put items into GUI to upload multiple items at once)
   - Retail transaction (if the items are stacked, you can trade a single item at a custom price)